 Visualization Exercise: learn how to visualize.

-The following easy visualization exercise will help to improve your visualization skills.
 A few people just cannot visualize.
+This is called aphantasia.
 There is nothing wrong with them, they just experience the world in a different way.
 Aphantasia varies from total to selective.

-Some people can visualize anything, in full color and with movement, sounds, even smells.
+Some people can visualize anything, in full color with movement, sounds, even smells.
 Everyone else is somewhere in between.
-They need to do some visualization exercises in order to flex their visualizing muscles, and learn how to visualize better.

 How to do a visualization exercise

-Everyone can learn to visualize.
+It is easy to test your visualization abilities.
 For example, look straight ahead and then close your eyes.
 How much can you recall of what you have just been looking at?
-Most people can picture very little, but everyone gets better with practice.
+Most people can picture very little on the first try.

-Repeatedly opening and shutting the eyes and trying to visualize more of the scene will prove to you that practice does increase the ability to recall the image and that you can train yourself to visualize.
+Repeatedly opening and shutting the eyes and trying to visualize more of the scene will prove to you that practice does increase the ability to recall the image.

 Eating a Lemon Visualization Exercise